Zoutkamp: Lauwersmeer

 In the 1950s, there were calls to close the Lauwerszee, the bay near which Zoutkamp was located.
-As part of the Zuiderzee Works, it was decided to built a dike between Friesland and Groningen, and turn the bay into Lauwersmeer.
+As part of the Zuiderzee Works, it was decided to build a dike between Friesland and Groningen, and turn the bay into Lauwersmeer.
 In 1969, the dike was completed, and a harbour was constructed at Lauwersoog.
 The province of Groningen intended to use the harbour for recreational purposes only, because they were constructing the Eemshaven, as a new main harbour.
 Zoutkamp and the province of Friesland desired a commercial harbour.
 In January 1970, the conflict was brought to the States General of the Netherlands.

 Lauwersoog became a successful fishing harbour, however the fishers of Zoutkamp still use the registration "ZK" instead of "LO" to indicate their place of origin.
 The harbour of Zoutkamp is nowadays for recreational boats only.
 The ferry to Schiermonnikoog which used to depart from Zoutkamp and Oostmahorn was moved to Lauwersoog.